 Sending Messages on MyMSK

 MyMSK (my.mskcc.org) is your secure, personalized patient portal.
-When you log into MyMSK, you can use it to view test results, appointment dates and times, and communicate with your healthcare providers.
+When you log on to MyMSK, you can use it to view test results, appointment dates and times, and communicate with your healthcare providers.
 MyMSK is also known as the patient portal.

 MyMSK is the best way to electronically communicate with your healthcare team.
 It protects your private information by sending information securely.
 Portal messages are reviewed by a member of your healthcare team each business day (Monday through Friday).

 To sign up for MyMSK, you can visit my.mskcc.org, call 646-227-2593, or call your doctor’s office for an enrollment ID.
 You can also watch our video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.

 Please ask for our MyMSK brochure at your next office visit.
 It has all the information you need to use MyMSK.

 How You Should Contact Your Healthcare Provider’s Office

 There are times when electronic communication isn’t recommended.
 Here are some general guidelines to follow when deciding between contacting your healthcare team through MyMSK or calling your healthcare provider’s office directly.

 |Send a message through MyMSK:||Call your healthcare provider’s office:|